-If the summaries of the observed dataset fall within an acceptable range of the summaries of the simulated datasets, then the model is deemed adequate.
+If the summaries of the observed data set fall within an acceptable range of the summaries of the simulated data sets, then the model is deemed adequate.

-We have already many draws from the posterior predictive distribution from the analysis in Section \ref{sec:weather-generator}, so we can use those for model assessment.
+We have already made many draws from the posterior predictive distribution from the analysis in Section~\ref{sec:weather-generator}, so we can use those for model assessment.
 Since we are interested in heat waves, we choose summary statistics that describe the extremes of the temperature distribution.
 To assess the marginal fit, we compute the 0.99 and 0.999 empirical quantiles.
-To assess the fit of the dependence, we compute an estimate of the extremal index \citep{ferro-2003a} at the 0.975 observed quantile (denoted as $\hat{\vartheta}$ in Table \ref{tab:bayes-intervals}), which can be interpreted as the inverse of the mean size of clusters of observations above the chosen threshold, as well as $\hat{\chi}(u)$ at time lags of 1 and 5 days and at several values of $u$.
+To assess the fit of the dependence, we compute an estimate of the extremal index [\citet{ferro-2003a}] at the 0.975 observed quantile (denoted as $\hat{\vartheta}$ in Table~\ref{tab:bayes-intervals}), which can be interpreted as the inverse of the mean size of clusters of observations above the chosen threshold, as well as $\hat{\chi}(u)$ at time lags of 1 and 5 days and at several values of $u$.
 We compute each summary statistic for each posterior predictive draw and report the 0.025 and 0.975 quantiles.
 If the observed statistics fall within their corresponding predictive intervals, we declare that the model fits the data satisfactorily.